 Weber E (2003) 'Invasive plant species of the world: A reference guide to environmental weeds.'
 (CABI publishing: United States)

-Department of Primary Industries, Water and Environment (2004) 'Paterson's curse and Viper's bugloss' dpiwe.tas.gov.au
+Department of Natural Resources and Environment Tasmania 'Paterson's curse and Viper's bugloss' nre.tas.gov.au

 Prepared by Kylie Pethybridge, 2005